EDITION 10 about OBOO,

 ISO."
 For more information countering the fallacious "ISO" argument, see

-destroying OBOO, it still wants to raise the cost of a basic OBOO
+29, Even if OBOO is not abolished, the Department has asked to raise the cost of a basic OBOO

 permit from $75 (plus $15 addressing and $15